SmartAgentProtocol/SmartAgents/Community Paper v0.2 README.md

 Include a list of smart agent contracts in the marketplace in the software package so the user can add these programs to their Smart Agent.

 ## SmartAgent Improvements Proposals Under Development.
-- SIP #2.
-Defines prompt for swapping / trading tokens using Shapeshift's open source library.

-- SIP #3 Defines prompt for Earning yield on tokens using Shapeshift's open source library.

-- SIP #4 Defines prompt for adding tokens to a liquidity Pool using Shapeshift's open source library.

-- SIP #5 Defines prompt for Staking tokens using Lido's tool set.

 Full List of SmartAgent Improvement Proposals can be read here. https://github.com/SmartAgentProtocol/SmartAgents/blob/main/SmartAgentImprovementProposals(SIPs).md